Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Day 3: Arenal Region

 Our morning began with training, practicing, and playing with young children in the area.
 Poverty in the community didn’t stop these little guys from tearing up the field.
 Their smiles and competitive sides warmed my heart.
 These children, boys and girls alike, played together despite not having normal games or practices.
 We found out the community tried to put on matches for them whenever possible.
 Transportation, teams, and water aren’t accessible resources for the children to have regular games.
 So as college representatives, we women of Salem College had the pleasure of meeting and teaching these children soccer skills for a few hours.
 Communicating with them wasn’t as difficult as one would think with our language differences.
-I had a little buddy that I got along with very well and he asked for a picture at the end of our session by gently pulling on my shirt and making a camera motion.
+I had a little buddy whom I got along with very well, and he asked for a picture at the end of our session by gently pulling on my shirt and making a camera motion.
 I was touched and treasure the photo to this day.

 I think it’s amazing that the children had extraordinary skills from practicing on the streets.
 Honestly, most of them were almost better than my poor goalie foot skills.
 Regular practice for them was to play with each other because they love it.
 It isn’t structured like back home with programs and leagues.
 I find it truly inspiring and admire the children’s spirits.